antifold

 Try It Yourself

-Each canvas is a small experiment.
-Change a slider, watch what moves, and connect it to the line of math beside it.
-If something feels unclear, try a slower change and look for patterns.
-Plain rules, seen clearly, go a long way.
+Each canvas above is a small experiment waiting for you.
+Change a slider, watch what moves, and connect it to the equation beside it.
+If something feels unclear, try a slower change and look for what stays the same -- invariants are often more revealing than the things that move.
+You do not need a physics degree to build real intuition here.
+Play with the pictures, let the patterns sink in, and trust that the understanding will follow.
+Plain rules, seen clearly, go a surprisingly long way.